kyle-n/kyle-n.github.io/_posts/2021-05-28-offline-podcast-watch-apps-ranked.md

 - Downloads rarely succeed.
 Even after leaving my Watch on a charger for multiple nights right next to my router, maybe 10% of episodes ever downloaded.
 I just got used to checking my Watch before a run and being disappointed.
 - Sometimes an episode is marked as “downloaded,” you tap it and the Now Playing screen shows no title or progress indicator.
 The episode does not play.

+Maybe it's because I have a creaky, slow Series 3 Watch.
+Maybe I was doing something wrong.
+I could not figure it out.

 ## [Castro](https://apps.apple.com/us/app/castro-podcast-player/id1080840241) | 3/5 - Decent